We exist in an ecosystem of subsystems.

 In practice, the cycle usually looks more like Plan-Do-Check-Plan-Do-Check-Plan-Do-Check-Act!

 In Japan, Toyota added "Go-And-See" to the PDCA cycle, sometimes calling it OPDCA, or Observe-Plan-Do-Check-Act.
-There is no substitute to going to the physical location and observing the change impacts in person.
+There is no substitute to going to the physical location and observing the results of a change in person.